 Conducting Life Experiments

 Have you ever experimented with improving various aspects of your life?
-You could for instance conduct experiments that help you solve problems more effective, or create experiments that allow you to resolve conflict, or maybe even prepare experiments that allow you to be more loving, compassionate and caring.
+You could for instance conduct experiments that help you solve problems more effectively, or create experiments that allow you to resolve conflict, or maybe even prepare experiments that allow you to be more loving, compassionate and caring.
 Moreover, you could potentially conduct experiments that help boost your productivity, or even experiment with goal achievement to figure out how to best work toward your desired outcomes with the least amount of resistance and effort.

 Likewise, you could experiment with how you interact or communicate with different groups of people.
 You could experiment with changing your schedule to improve your effectiveness and efficiency throughout the day.
 In fact, you could experiment with various aspects of your lifestyle such as your diet, hobbies, exercise and even with handing addictions.